-Are you planning on traveling to ‘hard to reach’ places or an outdoor trekking adventure on foot?
+Are you planning on trekking to ‘hard to reach’ places to capture views of wild Earth?
 As a newbie to this, where do you start?
-What gear do you need?
-What are some easy trails to get you primed?
-Here’s a list of eight easy walks and hiking gear essentials including what to wear.
+What gear do you need for this hike?
+This article covers the basic hiking gear requirements.

 Who’s This For?

-Anyone intending to venture outdoors hiking to capture amazing landscape views or just for the heck of it — an “escape”.
+Or, you might be getting out just for the heck of it.
 This might mean you are going on…

 - Multiple day hikes